 What Can You Do?

 There are a number of things that you can do about snoring, from lifestyle changes to sleep aids.
 At Specialist Clinics of Australia, we’ve found that a multifaceted approach works best.
 Our SleepTight program combines laser treatments with lifestyle consultations and a very small sleep device.
-You can speak to your GP or book a complimentary consultation with us directly for further information.
+You can speak to your GP or book a consultation with us directly for further information.